beet-software/dorm/dorm_annotations/README.md

 ### Fields

-The `Field` annotation is used to define a field within a model class.
+The `Field` annotation is used to link a database column to a Dart field within a model class.

 It accepts the following parameters:

 - `name`: Specifies the name of the column in the underlying database.